software-mansion-labs/elixir-ibm-speech-to-text/README.md

 There are a few things that are not implemented in current version:

 - parsing "speaker_labels" in Response
-- parsing "word_alternatives" and "keywords_result" in Result
+- parsing "word_alternatives" and "keywords_result" in RecognitionResult
 - better way to pass endpoint options to client

 ## Sponsors